Delta 8 or Delta 9 - What is stronger?

 What is THC?

 Before we get into each compound, let’s talk about the elephant in the room—what is THC?
+THC, otherwise known as “tetrahydrocannabinol,” is a compound found in both hemp and marijuana plants (broadly categorized as cannabis).

-The four major types of THC in cannabis plants are:
+The four major types of THC in cannabis plants are

 • THCA (tetrahydrocannabinolic acid)